 What does this mean for you?
 Improper hand washing by physicians is a leading cause of spreading germs and contagious diseases from one patient to another in North Carolina.
 This is because much of a doctor’s job involves direct physical contact with patients.
 Thus, doctors who conduct surgery on someone with one disease and then don’t properly wash their hands, could easily spread germs and cause infection once their hands come into contact with new patients.

 Because doctors are professionals, they are expected to know more than ordinary individuals about the specific safety requirements involved in practicing medicine.
 When a professional, like a doctor, falls below the standard of care required in their profession, such as proper hand washing procedures, those professionals can be held liable for injuries and damages caused by their lack of care.

 If a doctor does something that is not in accordance with the requisite standard of care then that doctor may have engaged in medical malpractice.
 If you or some you know has become sick or injured because of a doctor falling below the required standard of care, you need the help of Charlotte personal injury attorneys experienced in medical malpractice to help protect your rights and recover damages for your injury.
-Do not hesitate to contact the attorneys at Arnold & Smith, PLLC toll free at 1-855-370-2828.
+Do not hesitate to contact the attorneys at Arnold & Smith, PLLC at 704-370-2828.
 We will work tirelessly to ensure that you get the justice you deserve.